-The Magpie Learning centre provides education for students in Years 5 - 10 who are unable to access education in their own school due to medical reasons.
+The Magpie Learning Centre provides education for students in Years 5-10 who are unable to access education in their own school due to their health.
 A broad and balanced curriculum is offered to support each student's education until they are able to return to school.
+This comprises of academic, therapeutic and enrichment activities.
 Both long and short term placements are offered at this provision.